AL-SCHOOL/Music-Playlists/README.md

 Oh yeah, and I almost forgot, the music dosen't have any ads!

 # Coding
-I also added a .zip file which consistes of an open source version of this website.
+I added a .zip file which consistes of an open source version of this website.